MathieuLeocmach/read_lif/readme.md

 # read_lif

-Load image from lif files to `numpy` arrays.
+Load 3D confocal images from `lif` files as `numpy` arrays.

-The code was originally written by Mathieu Leocmach in package [colloids](https://github.com/MathieuLeocmach/colloids)
+The code was originally written by Mathieu Leocmach in package [colloids](https://github.com/MathieuLeocmach/colloids).

 ## Install